MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 to do this, but did not include this function in the UI.
 So we'll do it the hard way.

 On your EC2 bastion instance, 'exec' into the register container and enter the export statements you used in Step 10.
-Then identify yourself as a user:
+Then identify yourself as a user (change org1 to match your org):

 ```bash
 export CORE_PEER_MSPCONFIGPATH=/etc/hyperledger/fabric/orgs/org1/user/msp